mahendrakumarshinde/MyRepo/butterfly_firmware/README.md

 *eg: IUConfiguration.h, IUUtilities"
 2. Computer Bus (I2C) libraries: are named the same as the board, with the prefix IUI2C *eg: IUI2CTeensy.h, IUI2CButterfly.h*
 3. Sensor libraries: are named the same as the component itself, prefixed by “IU”.
-Components can be functionnal (eg: sensors, LED, etc) or connectivity related (eg: bluetooth or wifi) devices.
+Components can be sensors or connectivity related (eg: bluetooth or wifi) devices.
 *eg: IUMPU9250.h or IUBMX055.h are 2 libraries for 2 different components.
 They both are accelerometer + gyroscope + mag combos.*
 4. Executor library: there are 3 of them - IUSensorConfigurator, IUFeatureConfigurator and IUConductor